 Back in the early 2000s, the mobile phone world was ruled by European companies.
 Everywhere you turned, European cell phone brands were present and highly visible.
+And almost all of their mobile phones were made in Europe.

 I remember a number of names with fondness.
 At the top of the list was Nokia, the Finnish company that brought us some of the world’s most popular phones and later smartphones.
 I was a fan of the Nokia Communicator series, and I owned a handful before they were eventually discontinued.